dmd-program/dmd-100-book/docs/lessons/lesson-3/topics/narrative.md

 Politicians use stories to gain public support for proposed policies and actions whereas activists use coordinated gatherings with signage, music, song, dance, and other types of performance to communicate their stories to the general public.
 Social change agents use stories to create empathy through all forms of media, helping bring attention to marginalized members of society.

-## Citations

-1. Burke, James, and Robert Evan Ornstein.
+[^1]: Burke, James, and Robert Evan Ornstein.
 The Axemaker's Gift: Technology's Capture and Control of Our Minds and Culture.
 1st trade pbk. ed.
 New York: Putnam, 1997.